How Much Do You Pay or Tip a House Sitter?

 According to Thumbtack, the average pet sitter charges $25 to $30 for a daily visit or $75 to $85 to stay overnight.
-The actual cost will vary based on where you live, how many pets you have, how long the sitter visits for, and whether or not they do other duties while in your home such as collect your mail.
+The actual cost will vary based on where you live, how many pets you have, how long the sitter visits for, and whether or not they do other duties while in your home such as collect your mail and bring your packages inside.
 In addition, prices may be higher if you travel during busy times such as holidays.
 Before your trip, be sure to discuss with the sitter what their rates are and what services are included in the cost.
 And as Weaver said, be sure to account for a gratuity in addition to the standard rates.

 Things can be a little more tricky if you enlist a friend as a house sitter, as discussing money and payment with friends can be uncomfortable.
 In many cases, your friend won’t charge you to house sit, but don’t assume they will do it for free.